suyogsontakke/ignite-2025-website/README.md

 📄 License

 Distributed under the MIT License.
-See LICENSE file for more information (you may need to add a LICENSE file to your repo).
+See ```bash LICENSE ``` file for more information (you may need to add a LICENSE file to your repo).

 💎 Acknowledgements